prague-lambda/clojure-web-demo/Demo.md

 # Adding ClojureScript to Chat Room Demo

-In the last iteration of our demo we add ClojureScript to improve our (simple chat server)[demo/demo-3-chat].
+In the last iteration of our demo we add ClojureScript to improve our [simple chat server](demo/demo-3-chat) from Demo 3.
 We will poll server using XhrIo request to fetch new chat room messages without page refresh.

 lein-cljsbuild
 --------------